Putin, before vote, unveils 'invincible' nuclear weapons to counter West

 The new engine meant Russia was able to make a new type of weapon - nuclear missiles powered by nuclear rather than conventional fuel.

-“Nothing like it in the world exists,” Putin told the audience.
-“At some point it will probably appear (elsewhere) but by that time our guys will have devised something else.”
+“Nothing like it in the world exists,” Putin told the audience.“At some point it will probably appear (elsewhere) but by that time our guys will have devised something else.”

 Other new super weapons he listed included underwater nuclear drones, a supersonic weapon and a laser weapon.